mountolive/bidding-server/README.md

-# Example of a bidding server in Golang - mediasmart Mobile Tech Test
+# Example of a bidding server in Golang

 The bidding server is suppose to be able to lookup, according to a publisherId and a position the campaign with the greatest price possible.